arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentReplicationResource.md

 kubectl apply -f accessPackage.yaml
 ```

 As a result, the destination Kubernetes cluster will have 2 additional `Secrets`.
-One containing a client authentication certificate
+One contains a client authentication certificate
-formatted ad a keyfile.
-Another containing the public key of the TLS CA certificate of the source cluster.
+formatted as a keyfile.
+Another contains the public key of the TLS CA certificate of the source cluster.